8 Different Types of Sales Pitches (+ Examples & Templates) That Work

 4. Proof

-Prospects are more likely to agree to the next steps if they’ve seen or heard proof that other people benefit from your solution.
+Prospects are more likely to agree to the next steps if they’ve seen or heard proof that others benefit from your solution.

 To achieve this, always ensure you can back up what you’re saying with facts; have plenty of proof, like data or stats, when meeting with your prospect.